-After a short spell in industry, Wanda Lewis joined the University of Warwick in 1986 where she is based to this day She is an Emeritus Professor in the School of Engineering, a chartered engineer, and a Fellow of the Institution of Civil Engineers.
+After a short spell in industry, Wanda Lewis joined the University of Warwick in 1986 where she is based to this day.
+She is an Emeritus Professor in the School of Engineering, a chartered engineer, a Fellow of the Institution of Civil Engineers, and a Fellow of the Royal Society of Arts.
 Her 30 years of research experience is reflected in her monograph Tension Structures: Form and Behaviour, numerous research articles, and press releases.
 She is a pioneer of form-finding methods that predict optimal shapes of building and bridges, as a function of statistically prevalent loads (a feature observed in natural structures).

 Wanda has led a number of national and European research projects in collaboration with industry (Arup, Jaguar, Roll-Royce, SL-Rach, Canobbio ) as well as a multi-disciplinary project: Designing for the 21st Century in collaboration with the Courtauld Institute of Art, London.
 Art, London http://www2.warwick.ac.uk/fac/sci/eng/design21/ .

-Her interest in natural structural forms go beyond flexible tension structures (such as cable nets and membrane roofing forms), to rigid-type engineering components used in automotive, aerospace, and biomedocal engineering applications.
+Her interest in natural structural forms goes beyond flexible tension structures (such as cable nets and membrane roofing forms), to rigid-type engineering components used in automotive, aerospace, and biomedical engineering applications.

 Her current research concerns natural form of arch bridges.